 Georgia Engineering Foundation utilizes two standards of accreditations to assess applicants:

 ABET is a national accreditation agency that accredits engineering programs through the United States.
-ABET accreditation is used as a required standard for all GEF scholarships except the American Association of Cost Engineers (AACE) scholarship.
-If you are attending an ABET engineering program, you can confirm accreditation by visiting the following ABET Web Site
+ABET accreditation is used as a required standard for all GEF scholarships and the Association for the Advancement of Cost Engineering International (AACE) Atlanta Area Section scholarship.
+If you are attending an ABET engineering program, you can confirm accreditation by visiting the ABET Web Site

 The Exploring Engineering Academy is conducted by the Atlanta Area Council of the Boy Scouts.
 EEA is a once-in-a-lifetime experience for 9th-12th graders to live on the Georgia Tech campus and get behind the scenes access to more than 30 Atlanta-area companies.